 Trello Review

-Trello is a visual project management tool that uses boards, lists, and cards to organize tasks and projects, enhanced by AI automation features.
+Trello is a flexible project management tool that uses boards and cards to help teams organize tasks and projects.

 Detailed Review